shivam01anand/shivamanand.github.io/_posts/2023-07-16-first-half-marathon.md

 I loved the part where i hid my watch from me, so i could run freely.
 It was an attempt to realign my style with my goal.

 Being free.

+Sure, my training was incomplete.
+Sure, i missed my a,b,c,d targets.
+Sure, i was way behind the pack.
+Sure, my broken body was rightfully sarcastically applauded "nice training!" (by the organizing team no less LOL) Sure, everything hurts right now, half a day later.
+    - Calves pulsated like it had it's own heartbeat.
+    - My butts were hurting.
+Butts!
+The loyal support you rely on for 12 hours a day gave up.
+    - Heels were on fire.
+I know how pam felt.
+    - Knees hurt so much that my road accident from years ago felt like a joke.
+And those wounds used to hurt so much, even touching it generated visuals.
+    - My back hurts.
+Don't know how, and how shoulders feel file.

+"Objectively" speaking, it was terrible but there's a story here.
+One deserving a firm note in life's diary.